 Taiwan: Central Bank keeps rates unchanged in December

-The next monetary policy meeting is set for 19 March.
+The next meeting is scheduled for 17 March next year.